-- Be degree seeking and registered as a full-time student each semester (6 credit hours for graduate/doctoral students and 12 credit hours for undergraduate students), and may register for only one three-credit online course per semester; - Check-in with the international student advisor within the first 15 days of the start of each semester; - Not engage in off-campus employment without authorization from USCIS or the designated school official (DSO); - Keep a current valid passport; and - Have medical health insurance.
+- Be degree-seeking and a full-time student (6 credits for Graduate and Doctoral; 12 credits for Undergraduates) during the Fall and Spring semester; the Summer is optional and full-time enrollment is not required. - One, three credit hour course can be taken each semester.
+For those graduate students enrolled in programs with a eight-week course format, the term one course must be fully on campus.
+Check-in with the international student advisor within the first 15 days of the start of each semester; - Not engage in off-campus employment without authorization from USCIS or the designated school official (DSO); - Keep a current valid passport; and - Have medical health insurance.